 The common understanding is that inventory refers to things you have.
 Not things that are floating across the Atlantic Ocean.
-That’s why, sometimes, pipeline inventory and in transit inventory are overlooked.
+That’s why, sometimes, pipeline inventory and in transit inventory are overlooked (see what is inventory).

 But your inventory is your inventory, no matter if it’s in your hand or on an international freighter.
 And your inventory is one of your company’s biggest assets.
-Which means sharp inventory management (like VMI) and accurate inventory accounting immediately increase the financial health of your business.
+Which means a sharp inventory management process (like vendor managed inventory) and accurate inventory accounting immediately increase the financial health of your business.
+It can even be useful to have a shipping cost estimator to stay on top of costs.

 Pipeline Inventory: What Is It?

+First to define pipeline inventory.
 Pipeline inventory is all the items that are in-transit between the different locations of a supply chain.
 Maybe the inventory is on its way to a factory from a large distributor, where it will turn into finished goods inventory.
 Or it may be on its way from a factory to a retailer to become merchandise inventory.
 Point is, all pipeline inventory has yet to reach its final destination.
+A pipeline inventory example could be anything currently in transit.

 Pipeline stock shows up commonly in two contexts: